-Globally, the risk of elevated blood pressure among children and adolescents rose 27 percent during a 13-year period, making it a growing problem in children - one that needs to be tackled with proper understanding of its causes, effects, and treatment.
+Globally, the risk of elevated blood pressure among children and adolescents rose by 27 per cent during a 13-year period, making it a growing problem in children - one that needs to be tackled with a proper understanding of its causes, effects, and treatment.

 Although many of us will be surprised at the high prevalence of high blood pressure cases in children, it is still a bleak reality.
 In a child with hypertension, the pressure at which blood flows is too high, resulting in damage to the blood vessels, the heart and other organs.

 As adults, we are advised to go for regular health checkups as a result of which we identify any immediate physiological changes in our bodies, without delay.
 In children, on the other hand, diagnosing and interpreting disease is much trickier.
 A child’s doctor will have to assess reports based on a variety of factors, including sex, height, and blood pressure reading, to determine whether or not a child has high blood pressure.

 Hypertension in young children is often related to other health conditions such as heart defects, genetic conditions, kidney disease or hormonal disorders.

 In older children, the main cause may be obesity or being overweight.
 Depending on these conditions, hypertension can be categorized into two types: